DataDog/documentation/content/en/cloud_cost_management/container_cost_allocation.md

 For ECS allocation, Datadog determines which tasks ran on each EC2 instance used for ECS.
 If you enable AWS Split Cost Allocation, the metrics allocate ECS costs by usage instead of reservation, providing more granular detail.

-Based on the CPU or memory usage of each task (as reported in the CUR), Datadog assigns the appropriate portion of the instance's compute cost to that task.
-The calculated cost is enriched with all of the task's tags and all of the container tags (except container names) for containers running in the task.
+Based on resources the task has used, Datadog assigns the appropriate portion of the instance's compute cost to that task.
+The calculated cost is enriched with all of the task's tags and all of the container tags (except container names) running in the task.

 ### ECS on Fargate